FredericHeem/starhackit/server/README.md

 [sequelize-cli](https://github.com/sequelize/cli) helps to manage the database migration and rollback.

-## Database migration
-Run the following command to migrate the database:

-    $ ./node_modules/.bin/sequelize db:migrate

-## Database rollback
-When the new database update breaks in production, it's very handy to rollback as quick as possible:

-    $ ./node_modules/.bin/sequelize db:migrate:undo

 ## Creating a new data model

 By using the *model:create* command, a new sequelize model is created alongside its migration script for database update and rollback